PabloFerrari027/node-streams/README.md

 # Start the project
 yarn dev
 ```
-The app is available in your browser at http://localhost:3333/
+Server is running in port 3333 🚀🔥